 A few words about the 5th arrondissement

 The 5th arrondissement of Paris covers an area of 2.541 km2 with a population of 60,800 (2011).
-The district is overlooked by the dome of the Panthéon which sits at the top of an elevated mount called Montagne Sainte-Geneviève (alt.
+The district is overlooked by the dome of the Panthéon.
+The monument sits at the top of an elevated mount called Montagne Sainte-Geneviève (alt.
 61 m above sea level).

-Public institutions and organisations in the 5th arrondissement
+Public institutions and organisations in the 5th arrt

 A few public institutions and organisations have their seat in the 5th arrt:

-- the Sorbonne university (founded in the mid-12th century, it is one of the oldest universities in Europe)
+- the Sorbonne University (founded in the mid-12th century.
+This is one of the oldest universities in Europe)

 - the Ministère de l’Éducation Nationale et de la Recherche (Ministry of Higher Education and Research)